intel/npu-nn-cost-model/README.md

-# VPUNN cost model
+# NPUNN cost model

-A NN-Based Cost Model for VPU Devices.
+A NN-Based Cost Model for NPU Devices.
 For additional information about model setup and training, please refer [this paper](https://arxiv.org/abs/2205.04586)

 If you find this work useful, please cite the following paper: